Sergey19940808/Bulletin-Board/README.md

-Bulletin Board working with Yii2 and Mysql
+Bulletin Board working with Yii2 and Mysql + dump database